Pseudoman21/blackjack-game/README.md

-This project is part of JS - Tutorial
+This project is part of JS - Tutorial Course